 This blood test shows if you have antibodies against platelets in your blood.
-Platelets are a part of the blood that help the blood clot.
+Platelets are particles in the blood that help the blood clot.
+Sometimes the body may produce antibodies that affect its own platelets.

 How the Test is Performed